greenpeace/gpes-bigquery-recipes/README.md

 ## Other

 * [Utilities](utilities.sql)
-* [Delete innactive users](delete-inactive.sql) - Delete users that didn't open, clicked an email or signed up a petition in the last 12 months.
+* [Delete inactive users](delete-inactive.sql) - Delete users that didn't open, clicked an email or signed up a petition in the last 12 months.

 ## Notes